rl337/singularity/README.md

 Docker Containers are used extensively in the project.
 Using docker containers allows a separation of concerns between the running code and the environment that it is running on.
 Distinct containers allow clean-room like control over the operating system, third party dependencies, and even access to the hardware made accessible at runtime.

-Details about each of the docker containers used in the project can be found in the [`docker/`](docker/README.md)
+Details about each of the docker containers used in the project can be found in the [`docker/`](docker/README.md) subdirectory